 - fundamental role of antitrust settlements in regulating the current digital markets; and

-- comprehensive description on how to use antitrust settlements to regulate the data industry.
+- comprehensive description of how to use antitrust settlements to regulate the data industry.

-With its thorough guidance on U.S. consent decrees and EU commitment decisions from their functioning to their characteristics and procedure—and its extensive treatment of the main antitrust remedies available and used in enforcing of antitrust law in both the U.S. and EU—the book provides both an economic and a legal analysis of the functioning and the scope of antitrust settlements.
-It assesses the influence of decisions on companies’ behavior and agencies’ practice, using economic analysis to show the procompetitive or anticompetitive effects of remedies, with special attention to digital markets.
+With its thorough guidance on U.S. consent decrees and EU commitment decisions from their functioning to their characteristics and procedure—and its extensive treatment of the main antitrust remedies available and used in enforcing of antitrust law in both the U.S. and EU—this book assesses the influence of decisions on companies’ behavior and agencies’ practice using economic analysis to show the procompetitive or anticompetitive effects of remedies, with special attention to digital markets.

-Because markets have become so dynamic and unpredictable that is difficult to preserve efficiency, the author says, there is a little room for law—economic regulation is a better fit.
-This book is a springboard to further investigate how a simple antitrust enforcement tool, having turned competition law into an economic regulation policy, can drive our economy, leading both the antitrust and regulatory interventions in tackling today’s market challenges.
+Because markets have become so dynamic and unpredictable that is difficult to preserve efficiency, the author says, there is little room for law, and economic regulation is a better fit.
+Covering a complex topic and based on unique research, this book is one of the most promising proposals that rewrites competition law to enable competition authorities to pursue their goals in tackling today’s market challenges.

 |Product Line||Kluwer Law International|